Literotica-Downloader/Coomer-downloader/README.md

 node main.js [onlyfans/fansly] [creator name]
 ```
 **Note:** This code has no relative path dependencies.
 Node can be called from anywhere with the proper path to ```main.js```.
 The content of the script however will be stored in the current working directory.

+## Disclaimer

+ The site and api this project targets is a known host for exclusive pay-per-view content.
+This project takes no liability for blah blah blah blah....